 By the time I graduated high school in 1977 the bar had been raised.
-If we wanted the life of our parents, or better, the college degree was now required.
-So I like many of my graduating class of over 700 at Northeast High in Pasadena, MD trooped off to college confident in the belief the degree we would receive in four years would be that ticket to the good life.
+If one wanted the life of their parents, or better, the college degree was now required.
+So I like many of my graduating class of over 700 trooped off to college confident in the belief the degree we would receive in four years would be that ticket to the good life.
 And for a little while it was.

-So during the span of 50 years the bar to the good life, or the American Dream went from having a high school diploma and no criminal record to having some fancy "technology" degree from some big name university and hopefully connections from Mom and Dad.
-You don't Chelsea Clinton every spent a nanosecond of her life combing through the job postings on LinkedIn or Indeed praying that just one of those resumes sent might get an invitation for an interview.
+So for the past 50 years the bar to the good life, or the American Dream went from having a high school diploma and no criminal record to having some fancy "technology" degree from some big name university and hopefully connections from Mom and Dad.
+You don't Chelsea Clinton every spent a nanosecond of her life coming through the job postings on LinkedIn or Indeed praying that just one of those resumes sent might be an invitation to an interview.

 As "good jobs" become more elusive and exclusive our economy has replaced them with low wage service sector jobs.
-But trying living on $15 an hour, particularly if you have thousands in student loan and credit card debt.
+But trying living on $15 an hour, particularly if you have thousands and student loan debt.
 Not surprisingly certain groups get left out in the cold.
 Young people with little work experience, even with bachelors and masters degrees, older workers deemed too unreliable and unwilling to take on new learning, those with no more than a high school diploma, etc.

 Now the scary part.
 Its going to get far, far worse.
 The bar will continue to rise.
 Those crummy service sector jobs that allow a person to hobble together an existence usually with the help of state assistance are going to either become economically unviable or replaced by technology.
 Retail clerks will be replaced by kiosks.
 Customer service reps by artificial intelligence.
 Ditto accounting clerks, security guards and assemblers.
 You get the picture.

 Which leads us to the contemporary picture.
 Mucho pissed off Americans looking to hang the elite class that has betrayed them.
 Enter HRC and Donald Trump.
 Clinton is a walking model of elitism.
 Trump on the other hand may be brash, evasive, crude and maybe a bit hateful but despite his wealth he is anti elite.
-In fact, he thoroughly enjoys poking them in their eyes.
+In fact, he thoroughly enjoys poking in their eye.
 Loves making fun of them.
-Telling stories about them whether true, somewhat true and/or false, or totally false.
+Telling stories about them whether true, somewhat true and false or totally false.

-Should we be surprised he wins the election accomplished by taking votes in states that have been harm the most from this constant raising of the bar for the American Dream.
-Well the elites are shocked because they've not gotten the fact that the emperor has no clothes.
-More so, they don't want to fact
+Should we be surprised he wins the election based upon taking votes in states that have been harm the most from the constant raising of the bar to the American Dream.
+Well the elites are because they've not gotten the fact the emperor has no clothes.

 The elections of 2020 and 2024 will as 2016 will be able elitism and historical protocol against a new breed that rejects all that has been established mantra.
 The fight for what should be the American Dream will be in the balance.
 But the fight will ascend to a new level.
 Yes, it will be ugly.
 The elitism will fight to hold on while the insurgency will fight for recognition.
 It will be Ivy League against Rugby League.
 It might be just the world's greatest show on Earth.